 You might be asking yourself, where do I even begin?
 How do I know what to do?
 Who do I call?
 How can I effectively communicate to my teen that they are, in fact, in need of help?
-These are all very valuable questions whose answers are indeed hard to come by.
-But with a willingness to find the best solution for your teenager, their road to recovery may be much more within reach than you would have imagined.
+These are all very valuable questions whose answers are hard to come by.
+But with a willingness to find the best solution for your teenager, their road to recovery may be more within reach than you imagined.

 How do I know if my teenager is in need of rehabilitative treatment?

-As a parent, it may be hard to come to terms with the fact that your teen is in need of help that you simply cannot provide.
-But for many teenagers, this is indeed the case, and only certified and professional teen treatment centers are capable of leading them to realize the very best versions of themselves.
+As a parent, it may be hard to come to terms with the fact that your teen is in need of help that you cannot provide.
+But for many teenagers, this is the case, and only certified and professional teen treatment centers are capable of leading them to realize the very best versions of themselves.
 There is no shame in needing outside help; there is, however, long-term damage that can be caused by thinking that your teen will simply get better on their own.

 Unfortunately, there is no clear line between “in need of professional help” and “doing just fine.”
 There are, however, numerous red flags that are indicators of outside help being necessary: